 Currently, the cost of tuition is $380.00 per credit hour for in-state graduate level courses.
 Each course is typically 3 graduate credits.
 Therefore, the cost of tuition for one course is approximately $1,140.00.
 Additional fees will apply, including transportation and unified fees.
 Please note that tuition has remained the same for 2015-2016, but may increase in later years.

 What is the estimated total cost of the program?

 The program will consist of 45 graduate credit hours.
 The rough estimate of the total tuition cost for the program is around $17,000.00 for in-state students.
 Typically, tuition costs are adjusted every year.
 Additional fees will apply, including transportation and unified fees.

 Will there be assistantships and/or scholarships available?

-Currently, there are no scholarship funds or assistantships specifically designated for this Ph.D. program concentration; however students may visit this webpage for more information on other types of support: http://usm.maine.edu/grad/graduate-students-financial-support
+Currently, there are no scholarship funds or assistantships specifically designated for this Ph.D. program concentration;.

-Will I be able to finance my educations with student loans?
+Will I be able to finance my education with student loans?

 Who do I contact for more information about the program?